gboehl/dynare/doc/manual/source/the-model-file.rst

     theoretical variance if the ``periods`` option is not present (or an approximation thereof for ``order=2``), and simulated variance otherwise.
 The variables are arranged in declaration order.

+.. matvar:: oo_.var_list

+    The list of variables for which results are displayed.

 .. matvar:: oo_.skewness